drodil/backstage-plugin-qeta/docs/ai.md

     answer:
       newQuestions: false # disables/enables answer in ask a question page
       existingQuestions: true # disables/enables answer in question page
+      articleSummary: false # disables/enables article summaries by AI
     project: 'your-open-ai-project'
     organization: 'your-open-ai-organization'
     model: 'gpt-4o-mini' # defaults to gpt-3.5-turbo
     temperature: 0.5
     maxTokens: 100
+    cacheTtl: # Time answers for existing questions and article summaries are cached
+      hours: 12
     prompts:
       # System prompt to add for the AI to answer the question
       system: 'You are a chat bot called Mylly.
 You should behave.
 You should be helpful.
 You should be polite.'